Skating in Nancy Lake State Park

 Woodsen took Atlee in our Osprey backpack, and our friends pushed their son in a Chariot.
 If you’re wondering which to use, there isn’t a perfect solution.
 The chariot was great on the ice but a pain to push over the thin boardwalk and up the steep icy sections of trail.
 The backpack was a bit more cumbersome to skate with, but Woodsen was happy with easy transitions between the ice and trials.
 Of course, the dads in the group made both of them look easy.

 Nordic skates make the portages easy – no unlacing and changing shoes between each of the fourteen lakes.
 All you have to do is clip in and out of your skates.

 At every lake the ice was slightly different.
-On this lake the crust formed a interesting pattern but wasn’t thick enough to interfere with skating.
+On this lake, the crust formed an interesting pattern but wasn’t thick enough to interfere with skating.
 Perfect!

 And of course, an opportunity for a group shot.

 Photographer down.
 I’m fine on skates, but walking on ice when trying to get back for a timed photo… not my strength. 🙂